-Controlling Depth In August 2018 a depth of -12.0 feet MLLW controls the northern bend of the entrance channel and there is shoaling along the southern edge of the project and interior floats with a controlling depth of -2.7 feet MLLW at the southeast corner of the Federal basin.
+Controlling Depth In May 2021 project depth is found throughout 95% of the entrance channel, a depth of -7.9 feet MLLW controls the northern bend along the sideslope of the entrance channel.
+There is shoaling under the interior floats of the basin with a controlling depth of -2.7 feet MLLW at the southeast corner of the Federal basin.